-While some states automatically allow the vehicle to transfer to the beneficiary if there's a will, other states only will allow it if the rest of the estate is exempt from probate.
+While some states automatically allow a vehicle transfer after the death of an owner to the beneficiary if there's a will, other states only will allow it if the rest of the estate is exempt from probate.
 If you aren't sure about your state's procedures, contact the state motor vehicle agency.

 If there's no will, or the vehicle wasn't listed in the will, the vehicle may need to be probated.
 In that scenario, the state will determine who is entitled to the vehicle based on the intestate succession.
 Generally, the surviving spouse is first in line, followed by any children.
 Since probate is the process of settling debts and distributing leftover assets to beneficiaries, any debts would have to be paid first.